Compound Effect & Leverage Work Both Ways

 In the surface they may seem like two very different ways to think about business and your lifestyle, but if you think of both as cyclical and daily habits with more data points a long the way you will see how both the compound effect and leverage work both ways.
 Meaning they have positive aspects and negative aspects.

-Let’s think about real estate as it relates to what We have always known as an up and down business cycle.
-Now known more as a credit cycle which influences which direction it goes, sometimes even trumps tweet influence it :-), the stock market at least.
+Let’s think about real estate as it relates to what we have always known as an up and down business cycle.
+Today, known more as a credit cycle which influences which direction it goes, sometimes even trumps tweet influence the markets :-), the stock market at least.

 We saw real estate prices go up for a very long time as did the stock market and real estate prices started to flatten and dip in the summer of 2005.
-Most don’t think of the real dip until September of 2008 with the Lehman crisis, but it was slowly compounding for 3 years as lenders were tightening lending and it was building.
+Most don’t think of the real dip from the past until September of 2008 with the Lehman crisis, but it was slowly compounding for 3 years before that as lenders were tightening lending and it was building momentum.
 In fact most say housing prices bottomed in 2012.

-With the near zero feds fund rate which likely goes back to about 2008 we have now seen a solid 10+ year bull market, the longest ever, and it’s because we aren’t letting a free market happen but with printed money and playing with interest rates and stock buy backs etc we are keeping it propped up for.
-Being a truly free market.
+With the near zero feds fund rate which likely goes back to about 2008 we have now seen a solid 10+ year bull market, the longest ever, and it’s because we aren’t letting a free market happen but with printed money and playing with interest rates and stock buy backs, etc we are keeping it propped up, and not allowing a truly free market.

 We have seen equity inflation, which most will call asset bubbles which came from so much cheap printed money out there.
 Consumers and Businesses love to borrow and leverage on cheap financing while it’s there.